joshbegley/nyt-latest/README.md

 `The people who want to visit can’t function without the people who have to live there.`\
 https://www.nytimes.com/2026/06/28/opinion/the-hamptons-human-labor.html

-**Mideast Live Updates: Dispute Over Strait Deepens as U.S. and Iran Trade Attacks**\
+**Mideast Live Updates: U.S. Indicates a Deal to Suspend Attacks in Strait but Iran Hasn’t Confirmed**\
-`In a fourth day of hostilities, Iran said that it had targeted a U.S. naval base in Bahrain and a Kuwaiti air base with drones and missiles.
-No major damage or casualties were reported.`\
+`A U.S. official said the U.S. and Iran agreed to halt attacks in the Strait of Hormuz and allow vessels to move freely.
+Hostilities in recent days have threatened a two-week-old cease-fire.`\
 https://www.nytimes.com/live/2026/06/28/world/us-iran-strikes-hormuz

 **Trump Cut a Billion-Dollar Mining Deal.
 His Sons Stand to Profit.**\